MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-edr-policy.md

 - **Install the Configuration Manager update** - To enable support in Configuration Manager 2002 for using EDR policy you create in the Microsoft Endpoint Manager admin center, you must install the following update from within the Configuration Manager console:
   - **NAME**

 - **Configure Tenant attach** - Tenant attach lets you synchronize collections of devices from Configuration Manager to the Microsoft Endpoint Manager admin center.
-You can then use the admin center to deploy EDR policies to those collections
+You can then use the admin center to deploy EDR policies to those collections.

   Tenant attach is often configured with co-management, but you can configure tenant attach on its own.

-- **Synchronize Configuration Manager collections** – At the time you configure tenant attach, you can select the Configuration Manager device collections to synchronize with Microsoft Endpoint Manager admin center.
-You can also edit this list to add additional collections of devices.
+- **Synchronize Configuration Manager collections** – When you configure tenant attach, you can select the Configuration Manager device collections to synchronize with Microsoft Endpoint Manager admin center.
+You can also return later to modify the device collections you sync.
 EDR policy for Configuration Manager devices can only be assigned to collections you’ve synchronized.

   After selecting collections to synchronize, you must enable them for use with Microsoft Defender ATP.